nvda-es/devguides_translation/original_docs/spladdoninternals.md

 Author: Joseph Lee

-Based on StationPlaylist Add-on for NvDA 20.02
+Based on StationPlaylist Add-on for NvDA 20.04

-## 2019 Preface and notes
+## 2020 Preface and notes

 This guide has gone through many revisions, style changes, and updated to include features in latest add-on releases.
 When first published in 2015, it was done as a series of blog posts.
-Now in 2019, edits are ongoing to remove traces of old style and update this guide to reflect add-on features as of 2019 and beyond.
+Now in 2020, edits are ongoing to remove traces of old style and update this guide to reflect add-on features as of 2020 and beyond.

 In 2018, the scope of the add-on has expanded to cover StationPlaylist Creator and Track Tool.
 For the most part, this guide will still cover StationPlaylist Studio alone, but there are important changes made in recent releases that'll ask us to consider other programs in StationPlaylist suite.
 In particular, trakc item class inheritance hierarchy has changed so many column navigation commands are available when dealing with tracks across SPL apps.
 As a result, the add-on itself was renamed in 2019 to just "StationPlaylist".

 Later in 2018, add-on update feature was removed in favor of Add-on Updater add-on.
 Although the source code for this feature is gone, information pertaining to it will be documented here for sake of completeness (after all, Add-on Updater's update checking mechanism can trace its roots to Studio add-on).

 Then came 2019, and so did Python 3, abstract classes, and new encoder types.
-The old days of just dealing with SAM and SPL encoders is over, and there is an ongoing effort to redesign encoder support routine from ground up.
-Specifically, it is planned that the scope of SPL Utilities global plugin will be reduced in favor of giving more autonomy to encoder support app modules (mostly SPL Engine).
-Along with this, the add-on is ready for Python 3.
+The old days of just dealing with SAM and SPL encoders is over, and encoder support has been redesigned from ground up in 2020.
+Compared to old add-on releases, the scope of SPL Utilities global plugin has been reduced in favor of giving more autonomy to encoder support app modules (mostly SPL Engine).
+Along with this, the add-on has been updated to be powered strictly by Python 3.

+In 2020, the add-on is going through another major change: removal of unnecessary features and splitting broadcast profiles management from add-on settings dialog.
+In the old days, add-on settings management was intimately tied to broadcast profiles, and that was the reason why broadcast profiles panel was an integral part of add-on settings dialog.
+In early 2020, several bugs stemming from design decisions years ago came to light such as applying settings changes to wrong profile.
+Together with a need to make add-on settings panels independent of each other in order to allow users to open alarms panel from anywhere (described later), it was decided to split broadcast profiles panel into its own dialog.

+Another big change in 2020 is removing unnecessary and problematic features.
+For years, Window-Eyes users were supported by having a dedicated command layout in SPL Assistant layer.
+As Window-Eyes usage is declining, the dedicated command layout is being phased out.
+Another feature being removed is time-based (triggered) broadcast profiles as it became clear that defining instant switch profiles were enough, coupled with design problems in the feature itself that showed up in recent years.
+Just like add-on update feature, time-based profiles feature will be described to provide historical overview.

 ## Introduction